carterandrew/passphrase-gen/README.md

 Passphrase-gen is released under the terms of the MIT license.

 ## Requirements
-These scripts shoul work on linux in python 2.7+ or 3.X.
+These scripts should work on linux in python 2.7+ or 3.X.
 #### passphrase.py
 A word list with one word per line is required.
 By default, /usr/share/dict is used as the word list.
 You can specify a different location with '-s'.